 We ate lunch at a working farm, El Brite de Larieto, where a local family breeds cows, pigs, and goats to make homemade cheeses, cured meats, fresh meats, and fresh ice cream for their restaurant.
 The restaurant looks closed, but every table was completely filled during the day’s limited serving time.

-The girls took a peak inside the stables to see the cows and goats that helped make the cheese and ice cream that they just ate.
+The girls took a peek inside the stables to see the cows and goats that helped make the cheese and ice cream that they just ate.

 After lunch, we drove to Lake Misurina to see its beauty and experience its crisp air.
 Many Italians believe that the lake’s unusual climate and fresh air helps treat asthma.